haltu/muuri/README.md

   * Default value: `undefined`.
   * Optional.
 * **options.index** &nbsp;&mdash;&nbsp; *number*
   * The index where you want the items to be inserted in.
 A value of `-1` will insert the items to the end of the list while `0` will insert the items to the beginning.
-Note that the DOM elements are always just appended to the instance container regardless of the index value.
+Note that the DOM elements are always just appended to the grid element regardless of the index value.
 You can use the `grid.synchronize()` method to arrange the DOM elements to the same order as the items.
   * Default value: `-1`.
   * Optional.
 * **options.layout** &nbsp;&mdash;&nbsp; *boolean / function / string*